Tips for Forwarding Calls to an Answering Service

 How to Forward Calls

 Basic call forwarding allows your business to turn off and on using a unique code for the activation and the deactivation of the service.
-However, not all phone companies agree to use the same codes, to it is best to check ahead with your phone service provider regarding the codes their company uses to activate and deactivate call forwarding.
+However, not all phone companies agree to use the same codes, so it is best to check ahead with your phone service provider regarding the codes their company uses to activate and deactivate call forwarding.

 Call Forwarding due to No Answer or No Available Lines